khilscher/proxymodule/README.md

 Sample HTTP/S proxy module for IoT Edge written in .NET Core.
 The proxy module utilizes [Privoxy](https://www.privoxy.org/) as the HTTP/S proxy.

 # Setup
+- Module was developed for amd64 so only the **Dockerfile.amd64** contains the docker configuration.
+If you build for other chipsets, copy the contents of **Dockerfile.amd64** to the appropriate Dockerfile.nnn file.
 - Module is configured to listen on port TCP/3129.
 This can be changed by editing the following three files:
   - **Dockerfile.nnn** and changing the ```EXPOSE``` port
   - **Deployment.template.json** and changing the ```Portbindings```